 RP: Did you let them have your own items so they could be put into the renovation?

 Yes, they had access to my things and could use what they wanted.
 I loved walking into my house and seeing my personal things.
 It certainly made it feel like home.
 I knew the ceiling was going to be vaulted so I did reach out to Erin and told her that I had an old Library Ladder that I wanted her to use if at all possible.
 When I opened the front door on reveal day there was my ladder standing tall.
 It was an amazing sight to see.

 RP: Are you recognized now around town?

-Our town is a small town and I I already felt like folks knew me because of my involvement.
-I’m in full time ministry and work with 52 churches in the area.
+Our town is a small town and I already felt like folks knew me because of my involvement.
+I’m in full-time ministry and work with 52 churches in the area.
 My dog treats are known around our town, and I have many clients that live in the downtown area that use my house and pet sitting service.
 It’s been awesome for friends, family, and strangers to be excited for me and share a kind word when they see me.
-I have had a few strangers stop me in town becuause they recongnized me on the show.
+I have had a few strangers stop me in town because they recognized me on the show.
 It’s been fun to share with them when they ask about my house and some have even wanted an autograph.
-I’ve laughed about that, but obliged.
+I’ve laughed about that but obliged.

 RP: Has this opened any doors for you with your other business Jones Bones has taken a boost since the show?

 We had several businesses in Mississippi eager to carry our product in their stores.
 We were also able to launch a website and people all around the county have been able to purchase Jones Bones.
 Jonesbonesdogtreats.com

 RP: How long was it between when it was finished and it aired?